-Workshop Assessments can be completed within the 2-hour workshop session, but are otherwise due at the beginning of the next lecture if you require more time - i.e. by Tuesday before the lecture (2pm).
+Workshop Assessments can be completed within the 2-hour workshop session, but are otherwise due at the beginning of the next lecture if you require more time - i.e. by the following Monday before the Lecture.
 All Workshop Assessment tasks must be submitted in order to pass this course.

-The practical assignment requires students to apply the knowledge and techniques they have learnt to conduct a GIS analysis on a given theme, via a set of related questions, using data they have not previously used.
-This assignment tests students’ ability to work independently in using basic GIS skills and techniques, and through presentation of the results of the analysis in a formal report (approximately 2000 words and including 4 or 5 high quality maps), to demonstrate an understanding of spatial relationships and data issues.
+The practical assignment requires students to apply the knowledge and techniques they have learnt to conduct a GIS analysis of the impacts of a new road construction project in Adelaide.
+This assignment tests students’ ability to work independently in using basic GIS skills and techniques, and through presentation of the results of the analysis in a formal report, to demonstrate an understanding of spatial relationships and data issues.

-Full details would be provided separately, with all documents and data made available on MyUni).
+Full details will be provided separately – all documents and data will be available on MyUni.

 No information currently available.